 Canada, which hosted the founding conference of the Arctic Council in 1996 and was its first chair, again took on that responsibility at the meeting in Kiruna, Sweden, on Wednesday.
 Federal Health and Northern Development Minister Leona Aglukkaq was scheduled to become the council chair.

-During Wednesday's sessions, the conference agreed to let nations that are far from Earth's north to become observers to the council's operations.
+During Wednesday's sessions, the conference agreed to let nations that are far from Earth's north observe the council's operations.

 The decision boosts rising superpowers China, India and Korea, which seek to mine the north of its untapped energy and other natural resources.
 The European Union also was tentatively granted observer status but must first address several questions about its bid, including concerns about its ban on Canadian seal exports.